per1234/EtherEventQueue/README.md

 `EtherEventQueue.getNodeTimeoutDuration()` - Returns the value of the node timeout duration.
 - Parameter: none
 - Returns: nodeTimeoutDuration - (ms)The amout of time without receiving an event from a node before it is considered timed out.

+`EtherEventQueue.receiveNodesOnly(receiveNodesOnlyValue)` - Receive events from nodes only.
+This feature is turned off by default.
+- Parameter: receiveNodesOnlyValue - true == receive from nodes only, false == receive from any IP address.
+  - Type: boolean
+- Returns: none

+`EtherEventQueue.sendNodesOnly(sendNodesOnlyValue)` - Send events to nodes only.
+This feature is turned off by default.
+- Parameter: sendNodesOnlyValue - true == semd to nodes only, false == send to any IP address.
+  - Type: boolean
+- Returns: none

  #### Process